 Your options for treatment include in-office therapies, topical products, and prescription medications.
 Dr. Patel might recommend

 Since stress and emotions can trigger psoriasis symptoms, Dr. Patel might advise you to find a healthy outlet for your stress.
 She might also recommend helpful dietary changes to improve your general health and reduce instances of psoriasis flare-ups.

-For more information about psoriasis and how the treatment works, call Contour Dermatology and Cosmetics or schedule a consultation online today.
+For more information about psoriasis and how the treatment works, call CoCo Dermatology and Cosmetics and Cosmetics or schedule a consultation online today.